 - Arrival at St. Francis College

-A student is considered “international” if he or she is not a citizen or permanent resident of the United States.
+A student is considered “international” if they are not a citizen or permanent resident of the United States.
 The term assigned to describe international students by the U.S. Department of Homeland Security is called “F-1,” and is used interchangeably to describe both legal status and visa type.

 St. Francis College fully complies with the Student and Exchange Visitor Program (SEVP), which operates under the U.S. Department of Homeland Security.
 As an SEVP-certified school, the College is authorized by federal law to enroll non-immigrant F-1 students for the purpose of completing a degree.